applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/multiple-sequence-alignment.md

 >>> plt.ylabel('Runtime (s)')
 ```

 **The exponent in the $n^2$ term comes from the fact that, in pairwise alignment, if we assume our sequences are both of length $n$, there are $n \times n$ cells to fill in in the dynamic programming matrix.
-If we were to generalize either Smith-Waterman or Needleman-Wunsch to three sequences, we would need to create a 3 dimensional array to score and traceback the alignment.** For sequences of length $n$, we would therefore have $n \times n \times n$ cells to fill in, and our runtime versus sequence length curve would look like the following.
+If we were to generalize either Smith-Waterman or Needleman-Wunsch to three sequences, we would need to create a 3 dimensional array to score and trace back the alignment.** For sequences of length $n$, we would therefore have $n \times n \times n$ cells to fill in, and our runtime versus sequence length curve would look like the following.

 ```python
 >>> s3_times = [t ** 3 for t in range(25)]